Homepage

 Turkish AirlinesOne cabin bag, plus one personal item no larger than 40x30x15cm55x40x23cm8kg

-Virgin AtlanticOne cabin bag, plus one personal item56x36x23cm10kg
+Virgin AtlanticOne cabin bag, plus one personal item (no size specified)56x36x23cm10kg

 Wizz AirOne underseat cabin bag40x30x20cm10kg

 * The allowances above are generally for passengers travelling on the lowest fare types – higher fare types and frequent flyers may be granted higher allowances.
+Information correct as of 25 April 2025.
 Please consult your airline for further details.

 Which airline has the free best hand luggage allowance?

-British Airways has one of the most generous hand luggage allowances on its basic fare, with one 23kg cabin bag sized 56x45x25cm and one personal bag up to 40x30x15cm included.
+British Airways has the best free hand luggage allowance on its basic fare, allowing you to bring one 23kg cabin bag sized 56x45x25cm and one personal bag up to 40x30x15cm.

 Jet2 and Virgin Atlantic’s basic fares are also generous – both allow one carry-on bag weighing up to 10kg, plus a small personal item that must be able to fit under the seat in front of you.